-Our expert-led nonpartisan programs are based on peer-reviewed research and solid experience and scholarship.
+Our expert-led nonpartisan programs — in a wide range of community settings — are based on peer-reviewed research and solid experience and scholarship.

 We partner with a diverse group of individuals, organizations, and institutions.

 The WV3C Advisory Board are Emily Calandrelli; Rafe Pomerance; James Van Nostrand; Patrick McGinley; and Evan Hansen.
-The WV3C Director is Logan Thorne; Tom Rodd is the Project Supervisor.
+The WV3C Project Staff is Haley Paul Tom Rodd is the Project Supervisor.